Backs-ash/RadarBasedAvaPredict/README.md

-# Snow Avalanche Detection with LIDAR and SONAR
+# Snow Avalanche Detection with LIDAR and INFRARED

 Our project focuses on using LIDAR and SONAR technologies for early prediction and mitigation of snow avalanches in vulnerable mountain terrain.
 This ``README`` provides an overview of how these technologies work and their application in snow avalanche detection.